 - Where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

 - Request restriction of processing of your personal data

 - This enables you to ask us to suspend the processing of your personal data , for example if you want us to establish the data’s accuracy or the reason for processing it.

 - Request the transfer of your personal data to you or to a third party

-- We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
+- We will provide to you, or a third party you have chosen, your personal data if this is technically feasible.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 - Withdraw consent at any time where we are relying on consent to process your personal data